 Every child will need a place for their dirty laundry, whether they will be laundering at camp or taking it home.
 You will want to send them with laundry accessories like a pop-up hamper, laundry bag, mesh hosiery bag, etc.

 Most of your child’s bag should be filled with the clothing they need.
 Your camp will probably send you a detailed list of clothing with their specific suggestions or requirements.
 Swimming is often a camp highlight so don’t forget the bathing suit, bathing cap and goggles!
-It also always seems to rain at camp, so remember to pack that poncho!
+It also always seems to rain at camp, so remember to pack those rain boots and poncho!

 Space is scarce at camp.
 You may want to send easily packable storage solutions that are really useful for keeping organized.
 There are different solutions ranging from ‘underbed storage’ for extra toiletries and clothing to ‘over the door storage’ for storing shoes and other smaller items to ‘closet space organizers’ for increasing shelf space or adding drawers.
 Many of these products are collapsible or foldable and therefore easy to bring with you.
 If you have the space in your bunk, you can also bring a 3 drawer storage cart (you can also ship it to camp and pre-pack it with some of your stuff).